rbshaffer/constitute_tools/README.md

 With punctuation automatically stripped for readability.
 For other details, see docstrings.

 ## Error-checking
-As a sanity check, the model automatically checks for desyncronization (lost text) between the original text and the parsed text, and outputs a warning if text goes missing.
+As a sanity check, the model automatically checks for desyncronization (added or deleted text) between the original text and the parsed text, and outputs a warning if text goes missing.
 If content tag data is given, unmatched tag entries will be placed in `HierarchyManager.tag_report`.
 Otherwise, parser correctness is difficult to determine programmatically, so users will need to confirm parser accuracy by hand.

 ## Writing
 After the user is satisfied with their results, parser.HierarchyManager offers a small function to write outputs in a flatted "CCP-style" structure, which may be useful for some applications: